 Make sure to analyze subscribers IP addresses and locations:

 Watch time hours are key in YouTube.
 For this, you need to consider the length of the video.
+Low average watch time relative to video length can indicate low genuine interest or bot activity.
 For example, if a 10-minute video has an average watch time of 30 seconds, this often indicates bots.

 Bots and fake subscribers may watch a channel’s video to contribute to their viewer count but as they are likely not interested in the content, won’t watch the entire video.